 - Graphics tools.
 Visual content has a valuable role to play in promoting your book.
 Tools like Canva and Snapseed can help you produce great-looking visuals without the need for expertise.

 - Project planning tools.
 To keep everything organized and running efficiently, use a project planning tool.
-Trello, Wunderlist, Google Calendar or even an old fashioned whiteboard are good for this purpose.
+Trello, Google Calendar, or even an old-fashioned whiteboard are good for this purpose.

 The right mix of tools helps manage the complexity of book marketing campaigns and ensure you stay on top of everything.